Welcome to Magnolia! Home of the W.I.L.D. Mustangs

 PBIS and Character Behavior Support at Magnolia!

 At Magnolia we value character as well as achievement.
 We support students by teaching them why it is important to make wise choices and we focus on exhibiting one character trait each month.
 Students who demonstrate positive character receive WILD Mustang tickets.
-Tickets will go into a classroom drawing and one winner a month will be chosen to invite a friend to “Lunch with the Principal”.
+Tickets will go into a classroom drawing and students will have opportunities to win a variety of incentives.
 Also, one student a month is chosen by their teacher to receive recognition for exemplifying the character of the month.